What Is The Difference Between Real Estate investment Trust & Multifamily Syndication?

 BAM Capital specializes in the acquisition and management of income-producing properties, primarily multifamily apartment communities.
 Trusted by accredited investors, BAM Capital has a low-risk business model that achieves maximum benefit.

 BAM Capital has been focusing on buying the most profitable assets and staying disciplined in its investment thesis.
-Currently, BAM Capital has $593M AUM and 5,000 units.
+Currently, BAM Capital has over $700M AUM and 5,000+ units.

 From start to finish, BAM Capital handles the process of finding the best real estate opportunities and negotiates the purchasing and financing on the investor’s behalf.